cbuschnotes/practicum2/README.md

 counties show a stark difference in mortality rates.

-The conclusions of the study support the notion of increased community intervention and support the greater Health initiatives of the Affordable Care Act such as Patient Navigators.
+The conclusions of the study support the notion of increased community intervention and support the greater health initiatives of the Affordable Care Act such as Patient Navigators.

 Background